American Indian Rights

 The American Indians occupying Wounded Knee had a variety of viewpoints about their actions.
 Some Oglala Lakota Elders supported the occupation.
 Older leaders, like Frank Fools Crow, spoke up for what they believed was right.
 They thought that tribal chairman Dick Wilson did not respect traditional Lakota culture and asked for help fighting him.

 Younger Oglala Lakota activists pushed the occupation forward.
 These activists, including Ellen Moves Camp, formed the Oglala Sioux Civil Rights Organization (OSCRO).
 They hated tribal chairman Dick Wilson, because they believed he did not listen to his people.
-OSCRO supported the American Indian Movement and invited the group to Wounded Knee.
+OSCRO supported the American Indian Movement (AIM), a grassroots activist movement that was founded in the late 1960s, and invited the group to Wounded Knee.

 During the 1960s and 1970s, some radical groups believed violence might be necessary to achieve freedom.
 AIM was one such group.
 AIM also sponsored community programs to help young people in cities like Minneapolis, Minnesota, with education and employment.
 Some people applauded the group’s efforts to call attention to their cause.
 For others, the threat of violent revolution turned them off to the group’s concerns about and struggles for freedom.